istqborg/istqb_product_base/README.md

                            Compile all TeX files in this repository to HTML compile-tex-to-epub
-                           Compile all TeX files in this repository to EPUB convert-to-docx     Convert the different types of files in this repository to DOCX
+                           Compile all TeX files in this repository to EPUB compile-tex-to-docx
+                           Compile all TeX files in this repository to DOCX

    options:
      -h, --help            show this help message and exit